Adriana La Cerva: The mole

-By the end of season 3, The FBI targets Adriana as a potential weakness in the family's organization.
+By the end of season 3, The Federal Bureau of Investigation (FBI) targets Adriana as a potential witness in the family's organization.
 Upon the death of Sal "Big Pussy" Bonpensiero, the FBI looks to Adriana as a close relation to Christopher, a rising star in the crime family, and sends Special Agent Deborah Ciccerone to befriend her in "Army of One".
-Ciccerone, who goes by "Danielle Ciccolella", succeeds at befriending Adriana, but the feds have to abandon the mission earlier than planned when Christopher makes a pass at Ciccerone, upsetting Adriana.
+Ciccerone, who goes by "Danielle Ciccolella", succeeds at befriending Adriana, but the FBI have to abandon the mission earlier than planned when Christopher makes a pass at Ciccerone, upsetting Adriana.

 In "No Show", the FBI brings Adriana in and threatens her with long imprisonment for drug possession, or perhaps punishment by Tony Soprano, if she does not co-operate.
 Adriana vomits all over herself, the table, and the agents.

-Out of loyalty to Christopher, Adriana avoids giving up any serious information on the family and does her best to avoid the Soprano family house in order to have nothing to give back to the feds.
-Her deception catches up with her after the FBI learns of her involvement in covering up a murder at her club and threatens to press charges of being an accessory to murder against her unless she offers full cooperation, which would include wearing a wire.
+Out of loyalty to Christopher, Adriana avoids giving up any serious information on the family and does her best to avoid the Soprano family house in order to have nothing to give back to the FBI.
+In "Long Term Parking", her deception catches up with her after the FBI learns of her involvement in covering up a murder at her club.
+The FBI threatens to press charges of being an accessory to murder against her unless she offers full cooperation.
+Adriana refuses to wear a wire, instead asking the FBI for a chance to bring Christopher in with her and cooperate together.

-In "Long Term Parking", she reveals the truth to Christopher, hoping they can go into the Witness Protection Program together and start new lives.
+She reveals the truth to Christopher, hoping they can go into the Witness Protection Program together and start new lives.
 An enraged Christopher beats and almost strangles her, before breaking down crying.
 His loyalty to his crime family turns out to be greater than his love for Adriana, and he reveals her status as an informant to Tony.
-Tony telephones Adriana, falsely informing her that Christopher has attempted suicide at a diner in Ramapo Mountain State Forest by New Jersey State Police and has been hospitalized, and that Silvio Dante will drive her to the hospital.
+Tony telephones Adriana, falsely informing her that Christopher attempted suicide at a diner in Ramapo Mountain State Forest before being found by the New Jersey State Police and has been hospitalized, and that Silvio Dante will drive her to the hospital.

 En route on Interstate 287, Silvio stops the car in the middle of the woods.
-Realizing what is about to happen, a terrified Adriana tries to flee, crawling away from the car on all fours off screen where Silvio shoots her dead.
-Christopher is later seen putting some of her clothes in a red suitcase and dumping them.
+Realizing what is about to happen, a terrified Adriana tries to flee, crawling away from the car on all fours off screen when Silvio shoots her dead.
+Christopher is later seen putting some of her clothes in a red suitcase, which he then discards.
 He then leaves her light blue Ford Thunderbird in the long-term parking lot at Newark Liberty International Airport.